Which type of crime can I get compensation for?

 Can I get compensation if I'm a relative or dependant of a victim who has survived?
 Which relatives or dependants can get compensation in this case?

-Under the Scheme dependants of direct victims of violent crimes only may receive an award in the event of that victim dying due to a violent crime experienced by them.
+No under the Scheme dependents of victims only may receive an award in the event of that victim dying due to a violent crime experienced by them.

 Can I get compensation if I'm not a national of an EU country?

 Yes as well as residents of all EU Member States any visitor from another jurisdiction who suffers injury as a result of a crime of violence when visiting Ireland can apply to the Criminal Injuries Compensation Tribunal for compensation.

 Can I claim compensation from this country if I live here or am from here (this is country of my residence or nationality) even if the crime was committed in another EU country?
 Could I do this instead of claiming compensation in the country where the crime took place?
 If so under what conditions?

 No, the Tribunal may only make an award in respect of an injury experienced as a result of a crime sustained in the State or aboard an Irish ship or aircraft.
 Under Directive 2004/80/EC, an applicant injured in a crime in another EU Member State may make an application under the terms of the scheme of the Member State in which the crime occurred.

 The European Commission provides an online portal, which sets out the compensation schemes available in EU Member States.
 This is available here.